top of page

 Later, she published the works Tamadasuki (Adornment to fasten the sleeve of the kimono), Samidare (The rain in the beginning of summer) and Wakarejimo (The frost of the eighty-first night counting from the beginning of spring).
 Through Tôsui, it made its first publication in fifteen successive parts in the Kaishin Shinbun newspaper.

-Her master and only love
+Master and only love

 Tôsui would be her first and only love.
 However, a scandal about her relationship with him spread (although both were unmarried, the customs of the time did not approve of such associations between a man and a woman not intending to marry).
 Because of this she severed relations with Tôsui.